halilozel1903/HuaweiPushKitApp/README.md

        }
 ```

-We run the application.
+Run the application.
 The token value is displayed in the log section.

 ![HuaweiPushKToken](https://github.com/halilozel1903/HuaweiPushKitApp/blob/master/photos/huaweiPushKitToken.png)

-We put this token value in the field in the Push Kit test.
+Put this token value in the field in the Push Kit test.

 ![HuaweiPushTest](https://github.com/halilozel1903/HuaweiPushKitApp/blob/master/photos/huawei-push-kit-test.png)

-We will test the application with Cloud Debugging.You can run the application by following the below document.
+It will test the application with Cloud Debugging.You can run the application by following the below document.

 https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-clouddebug-realtimedebug